 - Publications & Working Papers

-- W. Robert Knechel, Juan Mao, Baolei Qi, Zili Zhuang, “Is There a Brain Drain in Auditing?
-The Determinants and Consequences of Auditors’ Leaving Public Accounting,” Contemporary Accounting Research, forthcoming.
+- W. Robert Knechel, Juan Mao, Baolei Qi, and Zili Zhuang (2021), “Is There a Brain Drain in Auditing?
+The Determinants and Consequences of Auditors’ Leaving Public Accounting,” Contemporary Accounting Research, 38(4), 2461-2495.

 - Zili Zhuang (2016), “Discussion of ‘An evaluation of asset impairments by Australian firms and whether they were impacted by AASB136′,” Accounting & Finance, 56(1), 289-294.

 - Mary Barth, Wayne Landsman, Danqing Young, and Zili Zhuang (2014), “Relevance of Differences between Net Income based on IFRS and Domestic Standards for European Firms,” Journal of Business Finance and Accounting, 41, 297-327.

 - Carol Liu, Samuel Tiras, and Zili Zhuang (2014), “Audit Committee Accounting Expertise, Expectations Management, and Nonnegative Earnings Surprises,” Journal of Accounting and Public Policy, 33, 145-166.

 - Daniel Bryan, Carol Liu, Samuel Tiras, and Zili Zhuang (2013), “Optimal versus Suboptimal Choices of Accounting Expertise on Audit Committees and Earnings Quality,” Review of Accounting Studies, 18, 1123-1158.

 - Chen Chen, Danqing Young, and Zili Zhuang (2013), “Externalities of Mandatory IFRS Adoption: Evidence from Cross-Border Spillover Effects of Financial Information on Investment Efficiency,” The Accounting Review, 88(3), 881-914.